Principles of Management and Visibility

 Logs provide visibility into the behavior of a running app.
 In server-based environments they are commonly written to a file on disk (a “logfile”); but this is only an output format.

-Logs are the stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services.
+Logs are the stream of aggregated, time-stamped events collected from the output streams of all running processes and backing services.
 Logs in their raw form are typically a text format with one event per line (though backtraces from exceptions may span multiple lines).
 Logs have no fixed beginning or end, but flow continuously as long as the app is operating.

 Heroku apps never concern themselves with the routing or storage of its output stream.
 They should not attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout.

 During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.
 In staging or production, each process’ stream is captured by the Heroku Logplex, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.